JobGenie - Complete Guide

 Variables are resolved using this precedence:

-- Job-specific variables (highest priority)
+- Job-specific CONFIGS (highest priority)

-- Project-specific variables
+- Environment variables from parameters

 π Configuration Structure